Here are my 5 photo editing tips and reasons why Adobe Lightroom is considered an essential piece of travel photography gear!

 When I set the palette brush to highlight adjustment, it allows specific correction to the eagle’s head to bring out the detail without affecting the rest of the image.

-You use editing software like Lightroom to put those three images together and highlight the best parts of each photo.
+You use editing software like Lightroom to put those three pictures together and highlight the best parts of each photo.

-Once the challenging field work of capturing the various images is complete, it lets you easily merge those photos of a landscape into a breathtaking panorama.
+Once the challenging field work of capturing the various images is complete, the software easily merges those photos of a landscape into a breathtaking panorama.

 You can see a quick preview of the panorama and make adjustments to it before the merged image is generated, making it simple and user friendly.

 In the photo above, I wanted to remove the person hiking underneath Double Arch at Arches National Park.
 I circled the hiker in the photo.

 After removing the hiker, I saved the image back to Lightroom and saved the completed photo.

-Lightroom itself has many repair features that are quick and helpful that don’t require the use of Photoshop.
+Adobe Lightroom itself has many repair features that are quick and helpful that don’t require the use of Photoshop.
 The software provides exceptional spot removal, red eye repair, and cropping tools.
 There are also tools for noise reduction and sharpening that are very effective and easy to use.

 For me, the discovery of Lightroom was the capping stone in my creative process.
-I had used Photoshop for years but incorporating Lightroom into my photography repertoire dramatically improved my organization and processing speed.
+I had used Photoshop for years, but incorporating Lightroom into my photography repertoire dramatically improved my organization and processing speed.